 Your marketing efforts likely include a range of platforms and sources that reveal valuable information about your consumer base.
 First-party data in your marketing strategy can help you bridge the gap between these multiple channels and see how consumers move between them.
 With a better understanding of usage across channels, you can guide behaviors that encourage conversion.

-You can also pull data from other databases you use, such as customer relationship management, or CRM systems.
+For first party data collection, you can also pull data from other databases you use, such as customer relationship management, or CRM systems.
 Customers might also give you information when they sign up for your email list or buy a product from your website.
 To bring this offline customer data online, you can “onboard” the data, which is a service that matches your offline data to online cookies or mobile IDs.
 Read more about Lotame’s Data Onboarding services.

 If you have an audience management solution, you can use it to gather the data you get from various sources into one place.
 Once you have all of the information in the system, you can manage, analyze and activate it all together for a holistic understanding of your customers.